 Fictiv also helped quip with an injection mold for their retail packaging to launch in Target.

-“Fictiv was a crucial partner in that,” says May.
+“Fictiv was a crucial partner in that,” said May.
 “They were able to get that mold up and running within three to four weeks, whereas our other partners were taking six, eight weeks just to get first-off tool parts.”

 "It was a pace that I’ve never really experienced that really enabled rapid change”